Islas Paridas, Panama: What to pack, what to wear, and when to go [2023]

 Comfort + Essentials

-A plug adapter that supports outlet types A and B. Make sure to get the necessary kind.
-A lot of adapters available online are simply plug changers and require your devices to adjust the voltage themselves.
-If your devices can't do that they could burn up.
-This one should work in most locations.
+A plug adapter that supports outlet types A and B. Ensure that you choose the right kind.
+Most adapters currently sold are simply plugs and expect your devices to change the voltage themselves.
+If your electronics can't do that they could burn up.
+This one should be sufficient for most locations.

 Airplane phone mount